-We are also signposting MPs and MSP’s to our resources to help “Turn it Purple” for Pancreatic Cancer Awareness month and asking them to take part in our #PurpleHeart campaign during the month.
+We are also signposting MSP’s to our resources to help “Turn it Purple” for Pancreatic Cancer Awareness Month.

 Help us amplify our message

-Your support means we can reach more people than ever before and let policy makers know about the challenges facing pancreatic cancer.
-This year is our most important awareness month ever with cancer services being disrupted by Covid-19 and patients facing increased wait times and potentially worse outcomes.
-Raising awareness of pancreatic cancer with MPs and MSP’s is vital to help us prioritise pancreatic cancer throughout the pandemic and beyond.
+Your support means we can reach more people than ever before and let policymakers know about the challenges facing pancreatic cancer.
+This year is our most important awareness month ever with cancer services being disrupted by COVID-19 and patients facing increased wait times and potentially worse outcomes.
+Raising awareness of pancreatic cancer with MSP’s is vital to help us prioritise pancreatic cancer throughout the pandemic and beyond.

 You can join us; help amplify our message and raise awareness of pancreatic cancer in parliament this November by writing to your MP or MSP.
 We have produced some templates to help you frame your letter, or you can write your own.